1991 Atlantic hurricane season

-The 1991 Atlantic hurricane season was a below-average Atlantic hurricane season due to higher than usual wind shear across the Atlantic Ocean, which effectively stifled tropical cyclogenesis in the Main Development Region.
+The 1991 Atlantic hurricane season was a below-average yet destructive Atlantic hurricane season, mainly due to Hurricane Bob and the Perfect Storm.
 There were 12 tropical cyclones this season, 8 of which became named storms.
 Among them, 4 become hurricanes, of which 2 became major hurricanes (Category 3 to 5 strength on the Saffir–Simpson scale).
 The season officially began on June 1, and ended on November 30.

-Ana, developed on July 2 off the southeast United States and dissipated without causing significant effects.
+Ana developed on July 2 off the southeast United States and dissipated without causing significant effects.
 Two other tropical storms in the season – Danny and Erika – did not significantly affect land.
 Danny dissipated east of the Lesser Antilles, and Erika passed through the Azores before becoming extratropical.
 In addition, there were four non-developing tropical depressions.
 The second depression of the season struck Mexico with significant accompanying rains.

 The most significant storm of the season was Hurricane Bob, which at the time was among the ten costliest United States hurricanes.
 After brushing the Outer Banks of North Carolina and Long Island in New York, the hurricane made landfall on Rhode Island.
 It caused $1.5 billion in damage (1991 USD), mostly in Massachusetts, and 17 fatalities.
 The strongest hurricane of the season was Claudette, which reached peak winds of 130 mph near Bermuda.
 It passed near the island but did not cause any damage.
 Fabian was the only tropical storm to move over or near Cuba or Florida, producing heavy rainfall but no damage.
 Hurricane Grace, the final named storm of the season, provided the energy that led to the development of a powerful nor'easter known as the Perfect Storm.
 Originating from an extratropical storm, the Perfect Storm intensified while moving westward toward New England, leaving $200 million in damage and causing coastal damage from Puerto Rico to Florida and northward through Canada.
 It later transitioned into a hurricane over the Gulf Stream, finally dissipating over Nova Scotia on November 2.